Celumusa91/Analysis-of-smoking-in-insurance-data/README.md

 ## Data Sources

 A csv insurance data from kaggle website was used.
-The dataset contained variables are ;
+The dataset contained the following variables;
 - age - Age of the insurer
 - sex - Sex of the insurer
 - bmi - The body mass index